chrisryan91/Daily-Mindfulness/README.md

 - Due to this, the responsiveness of the site begins to break down below 300px.

+- The webpage also does not respond neatly to very wide monitor sizes.
+I fixed this using min-height in CSS for larger screens but for very wide yet thin viewports in remains unresponsive as the sections overlap.

 Deployment
 ==========

 - The full webpage was deployed to GitHub pages.

-- The live link can be found here:
+- The live link can be found here: https://chrisryan91.github.io/Daily-Mindfulness/

+- Once deployed, I noticed some issues regarding the responsiveness of larger screens.
+I was then able to fix the issue and pushed the code back onto GitHub.
+This changed the hosted webpage.

 Credits
 =======